Stochastic trust-region and direct-search methods: A weak tail bound condition and reduced sample sizing: A simple trust-region method for stochastic non-smooth functions

-\end{assumption} The next theorem states convergence of the series of squared trust-region radii almost surely.
-This obviously implies that the trust region radius converges to zero almost surely. \begin{theorem} Let $\bar{M} = \frac{1}{M^2 \trr_{\max}^{2 - 2q}}$.
-Under Assumption \ref{ass:1bis}, if
+a.s.~for every $\alpha > 0$. \end{assumption} Importantly, if $B_k$ is random the definition of $\F_{k-1}$ must be modified as the $\sigma$-algebra of events up to the generation of $B_k$ and $g_k$. \\ The next theorem implies convergence of the series of trust-region radii elevated to the $q$ almost surely.
+This obviously implies that the trust-region radius converges to zero almost surely.